Canon G9 X Mark II vs SX60

 It is notable that the SX60 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G9X Mark II does not feature such a mic input.

 The G9X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the SX60 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SX60 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX60 was succeeded by the Canon SX70.
+Further information on the features and operation of the G9X Mark II and SX60 can be found, respectively, in the Canon G9 X Mark II Manual (free pdf) or the online Canon SX60 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G9 X Mark II or the Canon SX60 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G9 X Mark II: